Questioning The Passion of the Christ

 It's easily the most accurate, with Scorsese drawing details of Jewish life and Roman crucifixion practices from such sources as Michael Grant's The History of Ancient Israel and The Biblical Archaeological Review.
 It's also the most moving, I think, the one that speculates most thoroughly (and courageously) on the psychological and spiritual burden of being a messiah--of having been chosen by an inscrutable uncommunicative God.

 At 300 million dollars in boxoffice at the time of this writing and counting, Mel Gibson's The Passion of the Christ (2004) is easily the most commercially successful Christ movie ever made.
 It's also, despite Gibson's claims of biblical fidelity, as much a piece of fantasy as Scorsese's Last Temptation, being closely based on the visions of one Anne Catherine Emmerich, a 19th century Augustinian nun and anti-Semite, and Clemens Brentano, the German Romantic poet who compiled her writings (and, it is suspected, added to them considerably).

-Gibson's film is violent, it's true (in a crudely dull and repetitive way), and as such upends what Christ is all about--not that he died and was resurrected but that he endured superhuman torture for his sins (as if God were some kind of old school deity demanding blood payment).
+Gibson's film is violent in a crudely dull and repetitive way, and as such upends what Christ is all about--not that he died and was resurrected but that he endured superhuman torture for our sins, as if God were some kind of old-school deity demanding blood payment.
 Besides being questionable theology, it's bad art--Gibson dwells so much on physical suffering that the sense of abandonment and despair Christ must have felt is left largely unexpressed.
 Narrowminded, simpleminded, bereft of humor or decent Broadway tunes, Gibson's torture porn flick is easily the most disposable Christ movie ever made.